kiwi-bop/flutter_crashlytics/README.md

 On iOS fatal crash has there dart stacktrace under the `Logs` tab of Crashlytics, that's a limitation of iOS that prevent developers to set a custom stacktrace to an exception.

 ## Contribution
 We love contributions!
-Don't hesitate to open issues and make pull request to help improve this plugin
+Don't hesitate to open issues and make pull request to help improve this plugin.